-Bad energy is welcome by retailing businesses 若要发, 斗三煞
+Bad energy is welcome in retail business 若要发, 斗三煞

-Be mindful of human traffic, walkways, escalators and roads leading to your shop, it must come from auspicious directions 旺气 and outgoing bad directions so as to transfer negative energies 失运 away from your shop.
+Be mindful of human traffic, walkways, escalators and roads leading to your shop, it must enter from auspicious directions 旺气 and exit towards bad directions so as to transfer negative energies 失运 away from your shop.

 One can also use “qi men dun jia 8 doors formula” to establish the location of your entrances at 生profit 开sales 休customers interaction depending on your merchandise or service.